microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 2. Fasten Magnet: Fasten end of the string to the magnet with glue

 3. Secure String: Fasten string to base of the cup and hang the remaining string outside the base of the cup.

+4. Attach Plate: Tape the plate to the

 ### ~avatar avatar